ricardocorreia99/Latch-com-saida-tri-state/README.md

-# Latch-com-saida-tri-state
+# Tri-State-Output-Latch

-simulação e desenho de um circuito digital CMOS
+Simulation and design of a CMOS digital circuit